Maniac Fisher. The story of the last murderer executed in Russia

 14.99 €

-In 1996, Russia carried out its last death penalty.
-A killer of 11 children was shot in Moscow.
+In 1996, the last death penalty was carried out in Russia.
+A murderer of 11 children was shot in Moscow.

 See also: